quickstrom/quickstrom/docs/source/reference/next-steps.rst

 tutorials and how-to guides.
 For now, head over to the `example specifications and webapps
 <https://github.com/quickstrom/quickstrom/tree/main/examples>`__ to
 study further.
-Feel free to ask question by contacting `@owickstrom
+Feel free to ask questions by contacting `@owickstrom
 <https://twitter.com/owickstrom>`__ on Twitter.

 When you’re ready to run Quickstrom on your own, see